Executive Director, Peter T. Paul Entrepreneurship Center

 Durham, NH 03824

-Ian Grant is the first director of the newly established Peter T. Paul Entrepreneurship Center at the University of New Hampshire.
+Ian Grant was hired in 2015 as the first full-time director of the then newly established Peter T. Paul Entrepreneurship Center (ECenter) at the University of New Hampshire.
 He brings a wealth of entrepreneurial and innovation experience to the University that directly benefits entrepreneurial understanding and growth for students, faculty, and alumni.

 Ian co-founded/founded three companies (bootstrapped and venture backed), all of which were acquired, and he led innovation projects within large Fortune 500 corporate environments.
 He speaks often of drawing upon a critical “tool box of knowledge” that was acquired as a result multiple leadership roles including CEO, chief operating officer, VP of marketing, business development, and sales (trenches and managing), and from work in a variety of industries including commercial real estate, customer loyalty, organic products, career and HR technology/services, higher education internet-based products/services, and healthcare.